-This paper focus on mortality from releases and/or discards from pelagic longline fleets to further develop scenarios at the ESC.
+This updated paper focus on mortality from releases and/or discards from pelagic longline fleets to further develop scenarios at the ESC and builds on the paper submitted in 2014 (CCSBT-ESC/1409/14).
 The OMMP5 working group noted that the critical information regarding releases and discards includes the life status of fish on capture and mortality rates (CCSBT 2014).
-The working group agreed that scenarios for releases and/or discards requires information on the amount of releases and/or discarding and then 1) the state of the fish at haul and then discard or release (e.g. dead/alive), and 2) post-release survival.
+The working group agreed that scenarios for releases and/or discards requires information on the amount of releases and/or discarding and then 1) the state of the fish at haul and subsequent discard or release (e.g. dead/alive), and 2) post-release survival.
 The meeting agreed that Members should provide estimates on each category based on available data from their fisheries (CCSBT 2014).

-In line with the Extended Commission's request and the OMMP5 discussions, this paper is provided to contribute to the ESC discussions about the implementation of scenarios for this unaccounted catch mortality.
+In line with the Extended Commission's request and the OMMP5 discussions, this updated paper is provided to further contribute to the ESC discussions about the implementation of scenarios for this unaccounted catch mortality.
 We briefly review the scientific studies that examined the state of tuna and tuna-like species (i.e. billfish) at hauling using commercial pelagic longlines and how this related to factors such as the soak time of hooks.
 This can contribute to the reported observer data on life status at hauling for released and/or discarded fish.

-We also examined studies that provided information on the post-release survival of tuna and tuna-like species.
+We examined studies that provided information on the post-release survival of tuna and tunalike species.
 However, acquiring estimates of post-release survival can be difficult.
 To date, studies that provide information on post-release survival have generally employed tagging methods, particularly acoustic or pop-up satellite archival tags (PSATs), to determine the fate of fish once released.
 Such methods are generally expensive to undertake, and as a result studies employing this technology to study tuna have been limited in number and have also been restricted to small sample sizes.
 In addition, tagging studies are often designed to examine fish movements, rather than post-release survival, although they often report mortalities.
-Due to the limited number of studies available, we have included those based on both commercial and recreational fishing methods.
+As with the previous paper, due to the limited number of studies available, we have included those based on both commercial and recreational fishing methods.